yunchen-chan/Sensor-Driven-Smart-Watering-System/README.md

 ## Research Question

-How can calibrated soil-moisture readings be used in a low-cost ESP32 system to reduce unnecessary watering?
+How reliably can calibrated soil-moisture readings be used by a low-cost ESP32 feedback system to detect dry soil and trigger automatic irrigation?

 ## Main Features